-- Port Health services (screening) has been intensified at major points of entry - 35 returning Namibians arrived at Hosea Kutako Inter' airport and were screened and cleared off to the quarantine facilities.
+Port Health services (screening) has been intensified at major points of entry and is ongoing.

 • RISK COMMUNICATION, COMMUNITY ENGAGEMENT & SOCIAL MOBILISATION:

 - Risk communication by Office of President and Executive director of Ministry of Health has been conducted - Risk communication SOPs in draft - Risk Communication Strategy being developed - RCCE sub-committee expanded to include other ministries, UN agencies and CSOs - Social media plan under the leadership of the PROs MoHSS activated with support from Ministry of Information, Communication and Technology - NBC airing health education messages related to COVID-19 on TV and all 11 Radio stations - Namibian placing COVID-19 health education messages daily in their paper - Risk communication team have scheduled radio talks in 11 radio languages stations of the national broadcaster. - Media interviews with private and public media houses conducted daily - Press Conferences and subsequent engagement with the media is frequent and facilitated by the Minister's office - IEC materials developed and printed, translations is in process, plans to print more are in place - Namibia Airports Company is airing COVID-19 messages on all the screens at the airports - Rumour management system is being set-up through media monitoring, social media posts and press conferences - Health Education sessions on COVID-19 in workplaces is ongoing